ravenleeblack/modern_ide/README.md

 # Illeshian-Ide

-As we all know, making the ui for a real ide, simply doesnt exist in the coding community.
+As we all know, making the ui for a real ide, simply doesnt exist in the coding community as far learning how to.
 Making anything ui isnt easy per say.
 I am not the best in C# or xaml so I am hoping others will help contribute to this project.
 I have been building my own language and a compiler for it in pure c, and I am almost finished with it, so I would love to have the ui or ide part of it ready for when I do.
 As well as provide a spot for others to find a beginning in thier own ide journey.

 ![Illeshian_ide](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/59f95599-8e48-4abe-a98e-481588dc6ae5)